 What's nearby: Fans of planes, submarines, and space shuttles will have a blast at the Intrepid Sea, Air, and Space Museum, which is just down the block on the waterfront.

-The grub options are diverse at this food court nestled in the hustle and bustle of Penn Station and Midtown West.
-You can get anything from falafel to pizza to tacos or sushi, including Pat LaFrieda, The Cinnamon Snail, Ribalta, Taco Dumbo, The Little Beet, Sabi Sushi, and the Pennsy Bar if you're able to safely squeeze in a cocktail.
+The grub options are diverse at this compact food court nestled in the hustle and bustle of Penn Station and Midtown West.
+You can get anything from falafel to pizza to tacos or sushi.

 Top tip: Take advantage of the outdoor seating to soak in the city while containing your kids in the courtyard-like setting.

 What's nearby: Penn Station is right around the corner.
-This is a great place to grab a bite before after traveling or if you're catching a show or game at Madison Square Garden and don't want to spend $100 on hot dogs inside the theater.
+This is a great place to grab a bite before or after traveling, or if you're catching a show or game at Madison Square Garden and don't want to spend $100 on hot dogs inside the theater.

 This incredible market feels brand new, but actually has roots dating back to the late 1800s when pushcart vendors sold a host of goods to local residents.
 The Essex Market, which was a continuous place of commerce until the 1970s when halls of its kind fell out of popularity, was remodeled and found a new home at 88 Essex Street in May 2019.
 The vendors are as diverse as New York City is, ranging from grocery stalls that sell farm-fresh produce, fish and meat, to scrumptious prepared meals from acclaimed eateries like Davidovich Bakery, Aracini Bros., Peasant Stock, Shopsins, Dominican Cravings, Puebla Mexican, and more.